7 Ways to Address a Bad Grade on Your College Application

 Specifically, you’ll want to target recs from those who are familiar with the challenge(s) you faced (your counselor may be ideal) and can speak to your growth process.
 Colleges expect that, within their own rigorous and challenging environment, you will experience a setback or two over the course of four years.
 How you responded to adversity in high school can impress an admissions officer who is looking for students with grit and resilience, factors that predict collegiate success.

-3. Accentuate your strengths through AP Tests and SAT Subject Tests.
+3. Accentuate your strengths through AP Tests.

 4. Craft a narrative